 Exams at Mizzou Online

-- You must take your proctored exams at the Mizzou Online office (136 Clark Hall).
+- You must take your proctored exams at the Mizzou Online Exam Office (10 Heinkel Building).
 Students are required to make appointments before taking exams.

 - University of Missouri